 Preparation and Cooking the Spice Paste

-- Cut: Cut the potatoes into cubes of around 2 cm in each side (around as wide as your thumb).
+- Cut: Cut the potatoes into cubes of around 2 cm in each side (around as wide as your thumb).250 grams potatoes or sub with tempeh for more protein

-- Cook the paste: Heat a large pan on medium high and add the olive oil or any other cooking oil.
-Once the oil is hot, add the rendang paste (from the step above) and lemongrass.
+- Cook the paste: Heat a large pan on medium-high and add the vegetable oil.
+Once the oil is hot, add the rendang paste (from the step above) and the remaining 2/3rd of the lemongrass.
 If using, also add the kaffir lime and bay leaves.Cook on medium heat while stirring until it turns darker for 6-8 minutes.
-Be careful not to burn the spice by stirring it every 1-2 minute.
+Be careful not to burn the spice by stirring it every 1-2 minutes.2 sticks lemongrass, 2 teaspoons vegetable oil, 8 kaffir lime leaves, 4 bay leaves

 Cooking the Vegetables

 - Add: Once the spice paste turns dark, add the jackfruit and potatoes.
 Then add half a can of coconut milk (200ml) and 1 can of water (400ml).
 It will look a bit 'soupy' but don't worry because most of the moisture will evaporate later!Simmer: Once it's boiling, reduce the heat to low and leave it uncovered to simmer for 35-40 minutes (or 20-25 minutes if your canned jackfruit is already cooked/parboiled).
 You definitely want it to still be bubbling gently.If your jackfruit is hard and doesn't break apart easily, then it's still raw.
-On the other hand, if you can break it apart easily using your hand or a spoon, then it's already cooked/parboiled.
+On the other hand, if you can break it apart easily using your hand or a spoon, then it's already cooked/parboiled.250 grams potatoes or sub with tempeh for more protein, 1 can young jackfruit, 1 can coconut milk, 400 ml water

 - Add and break: After 35-40 (or 20-25) minutes of simmering, add the other half a can of coconut milk.
 Then break apart the jackfruit using your spatula.
-I recommend doing this using a wooden cooking spoon.Simmer: Give it a good stir and let it simmer further for 10-15 minutes until both the jackfruit and potatoes are cooked.
+I recommend doing this using a wooden cooking spoon.Simmer: Give it a good stir and let it simmer further for 10-15 minutes until both the jackfruit and potatoes are cooked and the rendang sauce thicken into a curry-like consistency.1 can coconut milk

 - Serve: Once you can easily pierce the jackfruit and potatoes by a fork, turn off the heat and add in the tamarind paste/lime juice if using.
-If not, you can already serve it on a bed of brown rice!
+If not, you can already serve it on a bed of brown rice!1 Tablespoon tamarind paste

 Notes